Lady at the Tea Table

 Mary Cassatt American

-This work shows Mary Dickinson Riddle, Cassatt’s mother’s first cousin, presiding at tea, a daily ritual among upper-middle-class women on both sides of the Atlantic.
-Mrs. Riddle’s hand rests on the handle of a teapot, part of a gilded blue-and-white Canton porcelain service that her daughter had presented to the artist’s family.
-Painted in response to the gift, the portrait demonstrates Cassatt’s mastery of Impressionism in its sketchlike finish, the casual handling of anatomy, and the sitter’s indifference to the viewer.
-As Mrs. Riddle’s daughter disliked the portrait, Cassatt kept it until Louisine Havemeyer persuaded her to give it to The Metropolitan Museum of Art.
+This work depicts Mary Dickinson Riddle, first cousin of Cassatt's mother, presiding at tea, a daily ritual among upper-middle-class women on both sides of the Atlantic.
+Mrs. Riddle's hand rests on the handle of a teapot, part of a gilded blue-and-white Canton porcelain service her daughter had given to the artist's family.
+Painted in appreciation, the portrait reveals Cassatt's Impressionist technique in its sketch-like finish, palette, and compressed space.
+The work was ultimately rejected by Riddle's family, and remained with Cassatt until her long-time friend Louisine Havemeyer persuaded her to donate it to The Met.

 #4374.
 Lady at the Tea Table